mardiros/pyshop/README.rst

 Pyshop is a private packaging repository for python.

-The aim is to split private projets in distinct private package and keep a setup.py clean and working, by declaring all dependancies, exactly has public package from PyPI.
+The aim is to split private projets in distinct private package and keep a setup.py clean and working, by declaring all dependancies, exactly as public package from PyPI.

-Pyshop also mirror package from PyPI safety (using ssl and checking certificate).
+Pyshop also mirror packages from PyPI safety (using ssl by checking certificate).

 Pyshop use clear and simple ACL to manage privilleges: